Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 A style guide provides general agreed upon rules for the formatting of information [@noauthor_style_2023].
 As mentioned in the previous Chapter \@ref(document), style guides can be created to standardize procedures such as variable naming, variable value coding, file naming, file versioning, file structure, and even coding practices.

-The benefits for creating style guides and using them consistently include:
+Style guides create standardization within and across projects.
+The benefits of using them consistently include:

-- Creating standardization (within and across projects)
+- Creating interoperability: This allows data to easily be combined or compared across forms or time.
-- Improving interpretation: Consistent and clear structure, naming, and coding allows your files and variables to be findable and understandable to humans and computers.
+- Improving interpretation: Consistent and clear structure, naming, and coding allows your files and variables to be findable and understandable to both humans and computers.
 - Increasing reproducibility: If the organization of your file paths, file naming, or variable naming constantly change it undermines the reproducibility of any data management or analysis code you have written.

 Style guides can be created for individual projects, but they can also be created at the team level, to be applied across all projects.
 Most importantly, they should be created before a project kicks off so you can implement them as soon as your project begins.
 If you do not have a team-wide style guide already created, you most likely will want to create a project-level style guide during your planning phase so that you can begin setting up your directory structures and file naming standards before you start creating and saving project-related files.